This topic describes how to bind a custom domain name to a web application in the Function Compute console.

 Requests sent from a custom domain name can trigger only HTTP functions.

-- An Internet Content Provider (ICP) license for the custom domain name is applied for by using the Alibaba Cloud ICP Filing system or Alibaba Cloud is added as a service provider to the ICP filing information of the custom domain name.
+- An Internet Content Provider (ICP) filing for the custom domain name is applied for in the Alibaba Cloud ICP Filing system or Alibaba Cloud is added as a service provider to the ICP filing information of the custom domain name.
 For more information, see ICP filing application overview.

 - Log on to the Function Compute console.